 Whereas several other travel products could offer higher income, the above categories are ideal for optimum profits.

-This is because the effort and time required to create the income is relatively low, as compared to other categories.
+This is because the effort and time required to create the income are relatively low, as compared to other categories.

 See Related: How to Use Pinterest in the Tourism Industry